AGx812/Gesture-Generation-and-Embodied-Conversational-Agents/README.md

 Then, run python main_v2.py -c config/multimodal_context_v2.yml

 Full details of my work can be seen via the final research paper on Affect_Gesture_Generation_and_Embodied_Conversational_Agents___CS_549.pdf
+Will publish the paper in the near future